 If an employee voluntarily moves to a classification with a lower salary range and the employee's current rate of pay exceeds the salary range for the new classification, the employee's rate of pay will be placed at the top step of the range for the new classification.
-If the employee voluntarily moves to a classification with a lower salary range and the employee's current rate of pay falls within the salary range for the new classification, the employee's nate of pay falls within the salary range for the new classification, the employee's rate of pay will remain the same but the step and grade will reflect that of the new classification.
+If the employee voluntarily moves to a classification with a lower salary range and the employee's current rate of pay falls within the salary range for the new classification, the employee's rate of pay will remain the same but the step and grade will reflect that of the new classification.
 The employee's anniversary date shall remain the same for voluntary demotion.